nazmulidris/developerlife.com/_authors/nazmulidris.md

 link: /about-me/
 ---

-Nazmul is a SWE focused on Android and Web frontend technologies.
+Nazmul is a software engineer focused on Rust, TUI, Web, and Android technologies.